 “I wrote the children’s books to help them deal with chronic pain.”

-However, in the Career Transitions Program, she had the opportunity to meet people who were in similar circumstances as her.
+While in the Career Transitions Program, she had the opportunity to meet people who were in similar circumstances as her.

 “I really appreciated meeting other health professionals who were facing similar challenges.
 And it really helped me to have the Catholic Centre for Immigrants guide me and give me a realistic outlook on what I could be doing.”